6 Tips for Couples Navigating the Holidays

-If her parents and his parents both live in the same city, try the “Four Christmases” approach and spend Christmas Eve with one and Christmas day with the other, suggests Kristine Solomon, site editor for The Nest.
+If her parents and his parents both live in the same city, try the “Four Christmases” approach and spend Christmas Eve with one and Christmas day with the other.
 If either or both set of parents is divorced (and it isn’t too crazy-making), you also could split each of these days into brunch and dinner.

-Whomever gets hosed this year gets the plum holiday next year, says Solomon.
+Whomever gets hosed this year gets the plum holiday next year.
 It’s a smart choice for couples who live far away from their families, and/or those who have three or four sets of parents.

 Negotiate a Make-up Day